List of Jessica Jones characters: Jeri Hogarth

 Jeryn "Jeri" Hogarth (portrayed by Carrie-Anne Moss) is an attorney and potentially powerful ally to Jones, who hires Jones for cases.

 Moss was announced as cast in early February 2015, with her character revealed in October to be a gender-swapped (changed from male to female) version of the comics character Jeryn Hogarth.
 The character was also made a lesbian.
 Moss signed on to the series after reading the first two scripts, having been pitched the character by Loeb and Rosenberg.
 Moss described the character by saying that "she's fierce, she's strong, she's powerful, and she likes that power."
 She worked "a few days every episode", which allowed her to grow the character throughout the series, while not knowing what the character would become as she played each moment, which she noted was how real-life is.

-Moss reprised her role in the second season of Daredevil and in Iron Fist.
+Moss reprised her role in the second season of Daredevil, in Iron Fist, and The Defenders.
 Comparing those experiences to her much larger role on Jessica Jones, Moss said, "You want to come in and have something powerful.
 For Jessica Jones, that's where I get to have that experience.
 With the other shows, I'm having fun."